 Historic England is the Government’s statutory advisor on the historic environment in England.
 It is the public body that helps people care for, enjoy and celebrate England’s spectacular historic environment.

-Full-time studentship for 45 months (3.75 years) or part-time equivalent.
-Possibility of being extended for an additional three months to provide professional development opportunities, or up to three months of funding may be used to pay for the costs the student might incur in taking up professional development opportunities.
+CDP doctoral training grants fund full-time studentships for 45 months (3.75 years) or part-time equivalent.
+The studentship has the possibility of being extended for an additional 3 months to provide professional development opportunities, or up to 3 months of funding may be used to pay for the costs the student might incur in taking up professional development opportunities.

+The full studentship is opened to both home and international students and the award pays tuition fees.
 The successful candidate will receive a monthly stipend for the course of the studentship.
-The National Minimum Doctoral Stipend for 2020/21 is £15,285.
+The National Minimum Doctoral Stipend for 2021/22 is £15,609.
 Further details can be found on the UKRI website.
-The student is eligible to receive an additional travel and related expenses grant during the course of the project courtesy of Historic England worth up to £1,000 per year for 3.75 years (45 months).
+The student is eligible to receive an additional travel and related expenses grant during the project, courtesy of Historic England worth up to £1,000 per year for 3.75 years (45 months).

 The project can be undertaken on a full-time or part-time basis (to a minimum of 50% of time on the PhD).